McMurdo Dry Valleys

 US National Science Foundation started the long-term research of the lakes in McMurdo Valleys in 1993.
 This research – Long-Term Ecosystem Research Programme – has brought rich material about these exotic ecosystems.

 In 2008 and 2009 the lake was explored by submersible robot ENDURANCE.
-This project was financed by NASA in order to prepare for the exploration of objects elsewhere in the space, for example – in the ocean on Jupiter’s moon Europa.
+This project was financed by NASA in order to prepare for the exploration of objects elsewhere in space, for example – in the ocean on Jupiter’s moon Europa.

 Size and location

 Lake Bonney is fairly large: some 7 km long and up to 0.9 km wide.
-It is located 57 – 60 m above the sea level.
+It is located 57 – 60 m above sea level.

 Due to the harsh Antarctic climate Lake Bonney is permanently covered with 3.7 – 4.5 m thick ice.
 Less than 5% of sunlight is passing through the ice – thus the lake is in eternal darkness or almost darkness.
 Only in summer, there may open a narrow moat in the ice.